xrettle/WFGY/ProblemMap/Atlas/canonical-casebook-v1.md

 - show how correct routing changes the first repair move
 - show how misrepair begins when routing goes wrong
-- connect the atlas to repair-facing thinking without pretending the full repair system is already complete
+- connect the Atlas to repair-facing thinking without pretending the full repair system is already complete

 ---